-Ask anyone who has obtained security clearance in the past six years or so, and they are likely to tell you that completing Standard Form 86 is a mammoth task.
+Ask anyone who has obtained security clearance in the past six or so years, and they are likely to tell you that completing Standard Form 86 is a monumental task.

-The SF-86 is used by the government to conduct background investigations, reinvestigations and evaluations of people seeking national security positions and those who already hold those positions, either as government employees, military personnel or government contractors.
+The SF-86 is used by the government to conduct background investigations, reinvestigations and evaluations of people seeking national security positions and those already holding those positions, either as government employees, military personnel, or government contractors.

 Knowing how to avoid some common mistakes will get you through the SF-86 process as quickly as possible.